Over-the-Counter Drugs That Are Commonly Abused

 • Compulsive use: Feeling compelled to use OTC medications even when there is no medical need or symptom to treat can be a sign of abuse.

 Over-the-counter drugs may seem harmless, but they can lead to addiction.
 Vogue Recovery Center is a great option for those struggling with substance use disorders.
 Physical dependence on drugs and alcohol can threaten your health and well-being.
-Our alcohol and drug rehab programs involve evidence-based behavioral therapy and holistic practices.
+Our alcohol and drug rehab programs involve research-based behavioral therapy and holistic practices.
 This allows for an integrated approach to recovery.
+Research shows that combining behavioral therapies with medical care improves outcomes for patients seeking drug addiction treatment.

 The unique levels of care offered at Vogue Recovery Center include:

-• Medical detox: Detox is an essential part of the recovery process.
+• : Detox is an essential part of the recovery process.
 It involves ridding your body of all substances.
 Vogue Recovery Center offers medically supervised detox to help manage withdrawal symptoms.
 Our goal is to make you as comfortable as possible during detox from OTC drugs.

-• Residential addiction treatment: Inpatient care involves spending 24/7 at our recovery center undergoing treatment.
+• Residential addiction treatment: Residential treatment is an intensive form of drug addiction treatment where patients spend 24/7 at our recovery center undergoing care.
 Our clinicians guide you through behavioral and holistic therapy programs designed to heal your body and mind.

-• Partial hospitalization program (PHP): A PHP is an outpatient setting with daily treatment from our behavioral health therapists.
-You live at home or in a sober living facility while in PHP treatment.
+• : A PHP is an outpatient setting with daily treatment from our behavioral health therapists.
+You live at home or in a while in PHP treatment.
 The goal is to build on the tools and skills you learned in residential care so you can transition back to normal life without the threat of abusing over-the-counter medications.

-• Intensive outpatient program (IOP): An IOP includes 9 to 15 hours of treatment per week at Vogue Recovery Center.
+• : An IOP includes 9 to 15 hours of treatment per week at Vogue Recovery Center.
 It can simplify the transition between inpatient and outpatient recovery.
 The goal is to use the tools you learned in recovery to aid in sobriety after finishing rehab.

 Vogue Recovery Center provides quality addiction recovery to those in need, whether your drug of choice is illegal or found on a grocery store shelf.
 Our programs are individualized and offer a unique path to recovery for all.
-If you’re wondering how to pay for rehab, contact our admissions team today for an insurance verification.
+Effective drug treatment involves a range of treatment options and therapies tailored to the needs of each patient, addressing medical, mental, social, and legal aspects of recovery.
+If you’re wondering how to pay for rehab, contact our admissions team today for an .
 You can trust the skilled clinicians with decades of combined experience at Vogue Recovery Center with your recovery.